-Wix is known as a drag and drop website builder.
-They have a flexible setup, and simpler “onboarding” than Squarespace.
-With their integrated ecommerce features, they make a good alternative to Squarespace if you are looking for something simple & straightforward.
+Wix is known as a drag-and-drop website builder.
+They have a flexible setup and simpler “onboarding” than Squarespace.
+With their integrated eCommerce features, they make a good alternative to Squarespace if you are looking for something simple & straightforward.

-WordPress.com is the commercial provider of the open-source & community-supported WordPress software.
+WordPress.com is the commercial provider of open-source & community-supported WordPress software.
 They provide a managed platform where they provide a limited version of WordPress software in exchange for taking care of all the technical considerations.
 You can make use of the versatility of WordPress without worrying about HTML/CSS, security, speed or hosting.
 WordPress.com takes many of the benefits of Squarespace (ie, managed hosting for one price, good design, etc) and combines it with the best of WordPress (ie, focus on publishing, simplicity, etc).

-Shopify is a name-brand ecommerce platform.
+Shopify is a name-brand eCommerce platform.
 Unlike Squarespace – Shopify focuses exclusively on online storeowners.
 They offer drag and drop, along with templated designs in addition to features that fit all types of online stores.